kenzierocks/apt-creator/README.md

 `@GenerateCreator`, and any parameters that should be injected (via JSR 330) with `@Provided`.

-Multiple constructors are ~~supported as long as they don't create duplicate signatures after any `@Provided` arguments are dropped.~~ not yet supported.
+Multiple constructors are supported as long as they don't create duplicate signatures after any `@Provided` arguments are dropped.

 The generated class will be named the same way that Auto Factory names factories.
 A top-level class `Foo` will generate `FooCreator`.
 A class `Bar`